joowd-k9/clear-api-test/docs/processing_engine/processor_execution_logic_v5.md

 ### Pre-extraction Phase

 - **Input Pre-validation**:
-    - Checks if prerequisite documents exists
+    - Checks if prerequisite documents exists or triggers are satisfied
-    - Checks for `account_id` and `underwriting_id`
-    - Returns validated `ProcessorInput`'s data
+    - Check if stipulation is of correct type
 - **Input Transformation**: Transform and normalize input data before validation
 - **Input Validation**: Input validation and structure verification
-- **Input Validation Check**: If any input fails validation, the entire execution fails immediately

 ```mermaid
 graph TD